latex3/babel/README.md

 ### Latest changes

 ```
+3.49   2020-09-22
+       - Allow standard LaTeX syntax to recognize locales based on ini
+         files in the most common cases.
+       - Fixes:

 3.48   2020-09-01
        - New (tentative) tools to customize some labels (like chapters
          in CJK and Hungarian).